soumyadipdas37/finescoop.github.io/source/_posts/mma_fighter_conor_mcgregor_joins_princess_charlene_of_monaco_at_the_tour_de_france.md

 The MMA fighter dressed up for the occasion, wearing a dark green polo shirt with a pair of smart trousers, and posed for pictures with his girlfriend Dee (left) and Prince Albert II of Monaco (right)
 The former UFC joined the Monaco royal family again this week, this time in the royal cavalcade for the launch of the renowned race - in its 107th year.
 He shared his look for the event - wearing a dark green polo shirt and smart trousers - on Instagram, informing his followers he was off to the event which was delayed due to the coronavirus pandemic.
-Sharing a snap, he wrote: 'In the royal cavalcade headed to the launch of the Tour De France 2020.'
+Sharing a snap, he wrote 'In the royal cavalcade headed to the launch of the Tour De France 2020.'
 And speaking on the Tour de France Twitter, he said it was an honour to be at the event to witness the 'amazing athletes' take part in the world-famous race.
 The Monaco royals, Princess Charlene and Prince Albert were seen enthusiastically cheering on the cyclists at the launch of the world famous event in Nice, France
 McGregor shared a snap of his look for the event with his followers on Instagram, informing them he was invited to be part of the royal cavalcade for the Tour de France launch